Convolutional Model Trees: Removing variables from a block

 The RMS error of the samples on the block from the least squares fit is computed.
 Here we have to assume that there are enough samples to decide if the fit to $f$ over the block is satisfactory.
-If it is satisfactory, the least squares fit becomes the leaf function, otherwise, the block is split by a hyperplane.
+If it is, the fit becomes the leaf-block function, otherwise, the block is split.

 We initially define a hyperplane(HP) using the $\alpha_i, i \in D$, with a constant term set to place the HP so it goes through the midpoint of the axis-parallel bounding HR.
-(We note that the top-level HR has a midpoint with components $w_i/2$).
 Suppose $m_i$ is the midpoint value of axis $i$ of the bounding HR of this block.
-Let the bounding interval be $[m_i - h_i, m_i + h_i]$ where $h_i$ is the half-width.
+Let the bounding interval of axis $i$ be $[m_i - h_i, m_i + h_i]$.
 Then the following holds for the coordinates $x_i$ of any point on any HP through the midpoint:

-The vector with components $\alpha_i$ is normal to the HP in the image space. $|\alpha_i|$ shows how much the output variable y changes with a change of $x_i$.
+The vector with components $\alpha_i$ is normal to the HP in the image space. $|\alpha_i|$ shows how much the output variable y of the fit changes with a change of $x_i$.
 More importantly, if this is multiplied by the width of the block in direction $i$ to get $\beta_i = |2\alpha_i h_i|$, then we get an upper bound on the magnitude of change that y could undergo across the block, at least according to the linear model.
 The width of the block in direction $i$ varies as other $x_j$ values change.
-We avoid calculations of measurements of the geometry of the convex block and simplify by using our bounding HR instead.
+We avoid calculations involving the geometry of the convex block and simplify by using the bounding HR instead.

 It is appropriate to use $|\alpha_i| h_i$ to measure the \emph{importance} of variable $i$ in a block.
-We have the possibility, for this block and all which are formed by recursively splitting it, to remove any variable $x_i$ where $|\alpha_i| h_i$ is less than some fraction of $\varepsilon$.
-We can do this so that that the accumulation of many removals won't disturb the accuracy of the final fit to within $\epsilon$
+We can remove any variable $x_i$ less important than some fraction of $\varepsilon$ so that the accumulation of many removals won't disturb the accuracy of the final fit to $f$.